 If you choose to rent a car, look out for the privately owned vans that make up St. Vincent's public bus system.
 The locals who drive the vans are used to the island's narrow roads and often go careening around curves at a speed much higher than yours.
 If possible, let them pass you when it's safe to do so.

 On Foot: Walking to Kingstown from the cruise terminal takes only about five minutes, and the whole city is easily navigable on foot.

 By Taxi: Taxi drivers line up outside the cruise terminal.
 Cabs aren't metered, so be sure to agree on the price beforehand (and be aware of which currency is being quoted).
-The fare to Villa Beach is about $10, a quick ride to the Botanical Garden even less.
-Cab drivers can also take you on guided tours of the island; expect to pay about $25 - $30 per hour.
+The fare to Villa Beach is about $10; a quick ride to the Botanical Garden is even less.
+Cab drivers can also take you on guided tours of the island; expect to pay about $25 to $30 per hour.